Scherp03/Send-which_app/README.md

 ## Backend

 The backend server is deployed on Render.
-Any changes to the main branch will trigger an automatic deployment.
+Any changes to the 'main' branch will trigger an automatic deployment.
-The frontend interacts withe backend API hosted at https://send-which-app.onrender.com
+The frontend interacts with the backend API's hosted at https://send-which-app.onrender.com

 ## Frontend

 The frontend application is deployed on Netlify.
-Any changes to the main branch will trigger an automatic deployment.
+Any changes to the 'main' branch will trigger an automatic deployment.
 Try out the application at ..........

 # Run the application locally: